silverstripe/silverstripe-activedirectory/docs/en/adfs_setup.md

-# AD FS 2.0 setup and configuration
+# ADFS 2.0 setup and configuration

+This guide explains how to configure ADFS for acting as an Identity Provider (IdP) for this module.

-## Install AD FS 2.0
+## Install ADFS 2.0

-This module is using AD FS 2.0 as an identity provider that issues SAML tokens for the identities it manages.
+This module is using ADFS 2.0 as an identity provider that issues SAML tokens for the identities it manages.
 For that, a new relying party needs to be created.
-A relying party in AD FS 2.0 is a representation of an application (a Web site or a Web service) and contains all the security-related information, such as encryption certificate, claims transformation rules and so on.
+A relying party in ADFS 2.0 is a representation of an application (a Web site or a Web service) and contains all the security-related information, such as encryption certificate, claims transformation rules and so on.

 ## Configuration of the Identity Provider (IdP)

+As part of this we will establish the trust between this IdP and the SilverStripe's Service Provider.
+ADFS will download the public certificate we have generated in the "SAML Service Provider (SP) Setup" guide.

 ### Create a new relying party trust